Diagnosis

 • Make a list of your medications.
 Include any vitamins, herbs or other supplements.

 • Invite a family member or friend along.
-Sometimes it can be difficult to soak up all the information provided during an appointment.
+Sometimes it can be hard to remember all the information that your healthcare team tells you.

 What to expect from your doctor

-Being ready to answer questions your doctor may ask reserves time to go over any points you want to spend more time on.
-Some questions your doctor may ask include:
+Be ready to answer questions that your healthcare professional may ask.
+This saves time to go over any points you want to spend more time on.
+Some questions that your healthcare professional may ask include:

 • How many cigarettes do you smoke each day?
 How soon after waking do you smoke?

-• Have you previously tried to stop smoking?
+• Have you tried to stop smoking in the past?
 If so, what happened?
 What worked?
 What didn't work?

-• What is motivating you to stop smoking now?
+• What is making you want to stop smoking now?

-• Do you have any physical health problems, such as heart disease or diabetes, which you suspect are related to smoking?
+• Do you have any health conditions that you suspect are related to smoking, such as heart disease or diabetes?

 • Has smoking caused any problems at work or in your relationships?